Strata insurance: what is it and who can claim

 While suing God might seem like a fair way to spend a day, it’s faster and easier to check your insurance cover ahead of time.
 Understand what your policy does and doesn't cover, and you’ll save yourself a nasty shock if an accident does happen.

-“The big one that catches people out is building defects,” says Ken.
+“The big one that catches people out is building defects,” says Julian.
 “A claim that arises from a known defect, such as leaking roofs from poor workmanship, is almost always going to be denied.
 The insurance company says, well, why should we pay for something that was already broken?
 That’s why it’s important to keep on top of the building’s condition and fix it as soon as you know there’s a problem.”

 Strata insurance also doesn’t cover you for things generally covered by contents insurance—so things that weren’t there before you moved in, such as furniture and some appliances.

 Your insurance premium will depend on: